berkeley-uavs/berkeley-cps-symbiotic-design/README.md

   ```bash
   pdm run evaluate "working/test_quad_abstraction_3"
   ```
-To generate a custom design from json file, send it to evaluatio and retreive the results.
+To generate a custom design from json file, send it to evaluation and retrieve the results.
-The results appear in the `challenge_data/output` automatically.
+The results appear in the `challenge_data/output/<DESIGN_NAME>` automatically (a json file with the evaluation results and an STL file with the 3D model).

 Any change you make to the files in `berkeley-cps-symbiotic-design` will be immediately available inside the docker container.

-You can launch the docker container in the background with `./docker_run.sh`

 ### Remote deployment from IDE